kreycraft0/KREYCRAFT/Notes.md

 - Software should be 'super strict' on any error message assuming that all parts of the place would be monitored in set interval and procedure.
 - Should be running Linux kernel or ideally Redox Kernel
 - Should allow plane to be driven remotely for testing.
+- Should have on-board voice recognization
+- Should have AI
+  - AI has to be able to identify problems and apply solutions as they happend if it's able to fix them.

 ### Hardware
 - Design of the plane should be open-source and available to everyone to build a community around to get free QA and sanity checks + improvements.